Cart 0

 So if it's your imposter syndrome holding you back, here's your permission slip to give it the backseat.

-Each lesson also includes reflection prompts and practice questions designed to be flexible.
-You can write out your thoughts, work through them during a walk, or discuss them with others in the cohort.
+You can write out your thoughts, ponder them during studio time, or discuss them with others in the Slack community.

 • I'd invite you to self-deselect if you: